AugustoQueiroz/FindingPi/README.md

 ### 2. Monte Carlo

-Imagine you have a square with a side of length *l*, and imagine that you have a circle inscribed in that square (therefore of radis *l/2*).
+Imagine you have a square with a side of length *L*, and imagine that you have a circle inscribed in that square (therefore of radis *L/2*).
 What is the chance that a randomly chosen point inside that square is also inside the circle? pi/4.
 To find pi we can experimentally approximate that probability and then multiply it by 4.

-### 2. Buffon's Needle
+### 3. Buffon's Needle

 If you throw many needles at a ruled paper, you can try and estimate PI by counting how many of those needles crossed a line.
 The needle's length must be no more than the length between the lines of the paper.